In-Context Learning Without Copying: Hapax

 where $f_\theta$ denotes the model with parameters $\theta$.
 We define the set of masked positions as:

 The set of unmasked positions is then $\mathcal{U} = \mathcal{S} \setminus \mathcal{M}$.
 We compute the masked loss, a negative log-likelihood, only over the unmasked positions:

-This means that the \textsc{Hapax} model is never trained on any tokens that can be correctly predicted using induction heads, removing the incentive to learn inductive copying.
+This means that the \textsc{Hapax} model never receives gradients from tokens that can be correctly predicted using induction heads, suppressing the incentive to learn inductive copying.

-We train vanilla and \textsc{Hapax} 1B models from scratch using the transformers library \citep{wolf-etal-2020-transformers} implementation of GPT-NeoX \citep{gpt-neox-library}.
+We train Vanilla and \textsc{Hapax} 1B models from scratch using the transformers library \citep{wolf-etal-2020-transformers} implementation of GPT-NeoX \citep{gpt-neox-library}.
 We use the same hyperparameter and training configuration as the Pythia models \citep{biderman2023pythia}.
 We use the Pile dataset to train our models \citep{gao2020pile}.
-We train our models for 20000 steps, which we observed empirically to be sufficient to analyze the emergence of in-context learning dynamics.
+We train our models for 20000 steps, which we observed empirically to be sufficient to analyze the emergence of ICL dynamics.
 We save model checkpoints every 100 training steps.
-The vanilla model is trained on 40B tokens whereas the \textsc{Hapax} model is trained on 28B tokens due to loss masking.
+The training data consists of 40B tokens, of which 12.7B (31.7\%) tokens are masked for the \textsc{Hapax} model due to loss masking.
 Further training variants that we explored but found ineffective are provided in Appendix~\ref{app:training_vars}.